23 Inches

 Why the Exact Number Matters

-You could say 58.Also, 4 cm or even round it to 58 cm.
+You could say 58.Day to day, 4 cm or even round it to 58 cm.
 But if you’re doing anything precision-related—like buying furniture, working on a DIY project, or following a sewing pattern—those extra tenths of a centimeter can make all the difference.

 Why People Care About This Conversion